obsius/electronbar/README.md

 ## TODO
-Although the basic use case of a single window is implemented, the folling improvements should be made:
+Although the basic use case of a single window for Windows is implemented, the folling improvements should be made:
 - support for mac and linux
 - support for additional roles (add Electron.Menu roles in the role map)
 - support for additional OS accelerator translations (add supported Electron.Menu accelerators to the accelerator map)
-- multi-window support (maybe pass an instance to current window instead of electron)
 - move icons out of code and into CSS so customization is easier
 - add more Electron event handlers to fully support all Eletron window events
 - aria support for menu items